rbox-risk/rbox-risk.github.io/content/technical.md

       </p>
     </li>
     <li>
-      <p>The utilisation of JavaScript, SQL, BQL within the Aladdin suite R, Python and VBA for general analysis
+      <p>The utilisation of JavaScript, SQL, BQL within the Aladdin suite.
+R, Python and VBA for general analysis
       </p>
     </li>
     <li>